Documentation of Privacy Information Practices

 j.
 To avert a serious threat to health or safety

 We may use or disclose your health information when necessary to prevent a serious threat to the health or safety of you or other individuals.
 Any such use or disclosure would be made solely to the individual(s) or organization(s) that have the ability and/or authority to assist in preventing the threat.

 k.
 Military and veterans

-If you are or were a member of the armed forces, we may use or disclose your health info1mation as required by military commandauthorities.
+If you are or were a member of the armed forces, we may use or disclose your health information as required by military command authorities.

 l.
 National security and intelligence activities